Timothysit/spike-network-viewer/README.md

 An example file can be found in the `example-files` folder.

+### Converting .mat files to .pkl files

+Go to the spike-network-viewer folder, and run:

+`python file_conversion.py --mat-folder '/folder/to/your/mat-file/'`

 ### Pickle file structure

 For pickle files, the content should be a dictionary with the following structure: